 We and certain of our subsidiaries are currently under audit by the German Tax Office and various state tax authorities.
-We believe that it is reasonably possible that the German audit will conclude within the next twelve months.
-We do not believe that resolution of this audit will have a material impact on our financial position or results of operations.
+During the first quarter, we received a tax assessment from the German tax office.
+We do not agree with the assessment and filed an appeal during the quarter.
+As part of the appeal, we were required to make a payment of the tax and interest assessed.
+We do not believe that resolution of this controversy will have a material impact on our financial position or results of operations.

 Additionally, we are challenging the reassessments received by the Canada Revenue Agency (CRA) with respect to the SR&ED credits claimed in 2003 and 2004 by our Canadian Preclinical Services subsidiary in the Tax Court of Canada (TCC).
 In the fourth quarter of 2009 and the first quarter of 2010, we filed Notices of Appeal with the TCC and received the Crown's response in the second quarter of 2010.
 In a related development, during the first quarter of 2010 we received Notices of Reassessment from the Minister of Revenue of Quebec (MRQ) provincial tax authorities with respect to the Quebec Research and Development tax credit.
 We filed Notices of Objection with the MRQ in the second quarter of 2010.
 We disagree with the positions taken by the CRA and MRQ with regard to the credits claimed.
 We believe that it is reasonably possible that we will conclude the controversies with the TCC and MRQ within the next twelve months.
-We do not believe that resolution of these controversies will have a material impact on our financial position or results of operations.
 However, pending resolution of the reassessments with the TCC, it is possible that the CRA and MRQ will propose similar adjustments for later years.
+We do not believe that resolution of these controversies will have a material impact on our financial position, cash flows or results of operations.